Awesome

 that fail that testing only do so after at least 100PB of data is generated.

 This library is compatible with Java 8 language level and higher.
 It uses only language features from Java 8, and does not need any APIs introduced in Java 8.
 This should allow it to be used on Android, GWT, and RoboVM.
 Some extremely out-of-date versions of Android may not be compatible with Java 8 even with core library desugaring; Google is dropping support for older Android versions and developers should follow suit.
 RoboVM has always had support for language level 8, but in the main branch has never supported Java 8 APIs (not a problem here).
-GWT has had support for Java 8 in some form since the 2.8.x line of releases; using 2.10.0 is recommended because it improves on this support.
-Most of these are made at least a little easier by using gdx-liftoff to generate projects (assuming you are making a libGDX app or game), since gdx-liftoff handles core library desugaring on Android and uses GWT 2.10.0 by default.
+GWT has had support for Java 8 in some form since the 2.8.x line of releases; using 2.11.0 or higher is recommended because it improves on this support.
+Most of these are made at least a little easier by using gdx-liftoff to generate projects (assuming you are making a libGDX app or game), since gdx-liftoff handles core library desugaring on Android and uses GWT 2.11.0 by default.

 You can preview what some distributions look like on this page.
 It uses libGDX to compile to a webpage while still working if run as a desktop application, and several parts of this library have been tailored to fit as many libGDX target platforms as possible.